 - Maximized sports performance.
 If you’re looking to maximize your athletic performance, we can help you achieve your goals.
 Our team offers testing in agility, speed, power, strength, stamina, flexibility, body composition and endurance.
 It’s all designed to improve athletic performance and prevent injury for all ages and all levels.

 - International accreditation and recognition.
-Duke Sports Medicine is one of just two U.S.-based Medical Centers of Excellence of the Federation Internationale de Football Association (FIFA), sponsor of the World Cup soccer championship.
+Duke Sports Medicine is one of just three U.S.-based Medical Centers of Excellence of the Federation Internationale de Football Association (FIFA), sponsor of the World Cup soccer championship.
 The program is one of only 22 worldwide for professional soccer players.
 Plus, our orthopaedic program is consistently ranked as one of the top in the country by U.S. News & World Report.

 - Historical success.
 Our program has benefited patients with sports injuries for more than seven decades.
 We have been the training ground for hundreds of sports medicine doctors around the country.